Key terms and acronyms used in CONNECT.

 Product Sales breakout option that segments Digital vs. Physical sales.

-See Market
+See Market.

 Any platform that allows subscribers to stream paid or ad-supported music (ex.
 Apple Music, Pandora, Spotify).

-Store strata category comprising online retailers with no (or negligible) physical presence, e.g. Amazon and Music Direct.
+Describes online retailers with no (or negligible) physical presence, e.g. Amazon and Music Direct.

 A 13-digit product identifier used on European barcodes; comparable to a UPC.
 Also known as an International Article Number.
 Some ICPNs listed as External IDs on Release Group, Release and Product Dashboards are EANs.